On a mean-field Pontryagin minimum principle for stochastic optimal control: McKean--Pontryagin Minimum Principle

 In this section, we develop a novel mean-field approach to the PMP starting from an Eulerian perspective in the spirit of ideal fluid dynamics \cite{Salmon88}.
-Specifically, we combine the HJB equation (\ref{eq:HJB}) and a Liouville equation for the flow of densities $\rho_t(x)$ under a single variational principle.
-In order to do so, we assume that the initial states $X_0$ are distributed according to a given distribution $p_0(x)$.
-Following \cite{Salmon88}, we then transform the variational principle into a Lagrangian framework in terms of evolving positions $X_t \in \mathbb{R}^{d_x}$ and momenta $P_t \in \mathbb{R}^{d_x}$.
-These equations are Hamiltonian and provide the novel PMP formulation.
-While we consider the finite horizon optimal control problem (\ref{eq:costJ}) in this section; an extension to infinite horizon optimal control problems can be found in Section \ref{sec:discounted}.
+Specifically, we combine the HJB equation (\ref{eq:HJB}) and a Liouville equation for the flow of densities $\rho_t(x)$ under a system of Hamiltonian PDEs.
+In order to do so, we assume that the initial states ${\rm X}_0 = x_0$ in (\ref{eq:FSDE}) are no longer fixed but instead distributed according to a given distribution $p_0(x)$.
+Following \cite{Salmon88}, we then transform the Hamiltonian PDEs into a Lagrangian framework in terms of evolving positions $X_t \in \mathbb{R}^{d_x}$ and co-states $P_t \in \mathbb{R}^{d_x}$.
+These equations are Hamiltonian and provide the novel McKean--Pontryagin formulation.
+Although we focus on the finite horizon optimal control problem (\ref{eq:costJ}) in this section; an extension to infinite horizon optimal control problems can be found in Section \ref{sec:discounted}.